fac20/tfb-kjmp-backend/README.md

 ## REST API Endpoints

-- `:table` retrieves entries from the experiences, Thing to Do or Businesses tables in the database
+- `:table` retrieves entries from the Experiences, Thing to Do or Businesses tables in the database
 - `:id` retrieves a country from the world (1-197)

 ### PUBLIC GET ROUTES